 Avoiding confusion regarding fees for services is important.
 Therefore, and to conform with California law, any agreement for legal services where fees and costs are anticipated to be $1,000, or less, will be confirmed via email and invoice.
 In all other cases, except in an emergency or when the situation makes a written fee agreement impractical, a written attorney-client agreement signed by all parties is required prior to me providing legal services.

-Initial telephone consultations are provided without obligation and may include a review of documents, if you are able to forward documents to me in a single PDF file via email or fax.
+An initial 30-minute telephone consultation is without obligation and may include a review of documents, if you are able to forward documents to me in a single PDF file via email or fax.
 Depending on the matter and the type of assistance you are seeking, I reserve the right to charge a reasonable fee for document review, analysis, and further consultation.
-With regard to hourly billing, I follow the court approved practice: I charge for services on an unbundled basis in tenth of an hour increments, rounded up to the next tenth.
+With regard to hourly billing, I follow the court approved practice: services are billed on an unbundled basis in .1-hour increments, rounded up to the next tenth.
 View a sample invoice.
 Further information regarding fees can also be found in the FAQs here.

-Payment accepted through the clearXchange™ network (electronic funds transfer) or via PayPal, Chase QuickPay, LawPay (Visa®, MasterCard®, Discover®, American Express®), your electronic payment service, and by check, cashier’s check, or money order.
+Payment accepted through the Zelle® network (electronic funds transfer from your financial institution), PayPal, Chase QuickPay, LawPay (eCheck, Visa®, MasterCard®, Discover®, American Express®), your electronic payment service, and by check, cashier’s check, and money order.